minio/docs/source/operations/install-deploy-manage/expand-minio-tenant.rst

       * - Storage Class
         - Specify the Kubernetes Storage Class the Operator uses when generating Persistent Volume Claims for the Tenant.

 #.
-Click :guilabel:`Create`.
+Select :guilabel:`Create`.

 2) Validate the Expanded MinIO Tenant
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-In the :guilabel:`Pools` tab, click on the new Pool to confirm its details.
+In the :guilabel:`Pools` tab, select the new Pool to confirm its details.